kr-matthews/space-time-tagger/README.md

 - Persist session data.
 - Integration tests.
-- Add location to tags (when the settings is enabled).
 - Map view of tags.
 - Improve styling and colours.
 - Ability to create tags from phone's lock screen (and/or a mode to prevent screen from locking).